vsg-dev/osg2vsg/README.md

-osg2vsg is a utility library that convertes OpenSceneGraph images and 3d modules into VSG equivalents
+osg2vsg is a utility library that converts OpenSceneGraph images and 3d modules into VSG equivalents